-2. Determine correctional facility use and purpose.
-The board shall:

-A. Determine individual correctional facility and county jail use, including the location of specialty units, which may include medical, mental health, women's and substance abuse units, other specialty units and housing of pretrial and sentenced populations;

-- B. Review staffing levels at each correctional facility and county jail to ensure that safe conditions exist for staff, inmates and others; and - C. Review the use of all correctional facilities and county jails.
-The board may downsize or close facilities or reassign services.
-The board shall adopt rules governing the process and standards for closing or downsizing a correctional facility or a county jail, including criteria to be evaluated and stakeholders to be consulted.
-Rules adopted pursuant to this paragraph are major substantive rules as defined in Title 5, chapter 375, subchapter 2-A.

-3. Adopt treatment standards and policies.
-The board shall:

-- A. Adopt standards for consistent systemwide pretrial, revocation and reentry practices; - B. Adopt standards for the treatment of inmates with mental illness within correctional facilities and county jails, and in consultation with the State Forensic Service, adopt policies for facilitating the performance of court-ordered mental health evaluations within correctional facilities and county jails when appropriate; and - C. Coordinate transportation of inmates in the unified correctional system. - 4.
+- C. Establish boarding rates for the unified correctional system, except boarding rates 1 2 for federal inmates. - 3 2.
+Determine correctional facility use and purpose.
+The board shall: - A. Determine individual correctional facility and county jail use, including the 4 - location of specialty units, which may include medical, mental health, women's and 5 - substance abuse units, other specialty units and housing of pretrial and sentenced 6 - 7 populations; - 8 B. Review staffing levels at each correctional facility and county jail to ensure that - 9 safe conditions exist for staff, inmates and others; and - 10 C. Review the use of all correctional facilities and county jails.
+The board may - downsize or close facilities or reassign services.
+The board shall adopt rules 11 - governing the process and standards for closing or downsizing a correctional facility 12 13 - or a county jail, including criteria to be evaluated and stakeholders to be consulted. - 14 Rules adopted pursuant to this paragraph are major substantive rules as defined in - 15 Title 5, chapter 375, subchapter 2-A. - 16 3.
+Adopt treatment standards and policies.
+The board shall: - 17 A. Adopt standards for consistent systemwide pretrial, revocation and reentry 18 practices; - 19 B. Adopt standards for the treatment of inmates with mental illness within - 20 correctional facilities and county jails, and in consultation with the State Forensic - 21 Service, adopt policies for facilitating the performance of court-ordered mental health - 22 evaluations within correctional facilities and county jails when appropriate; and - 23 C. Coordinate transportation of inmates in the unified correctional system. - 4.
 Certificate of need.
-The board shall review and may approve any future public or private construction projects.
-The board shall establish a certificate of need process used for the review and approval of any future public or private capital correctional construction projects.
-The board shall adopt rules governing the procedures relating to the certificate of need process and financing alternatives.
-Rules adopted pursuant to this subsection are major substantive rules as defined in Title 5, chapter 375, subchapter 2-A.

-5. Administrative duties.
-The board shall:

-- A. Identify opportunities for and approve costsaving agreements and efficiencies, including, but not limited to, purchasing or contract agreements, shared staff and staff training, transportation and technology initiatives.
-Any opportunities identified by the board must be included and discussed in the board's reports to the joint standing committee of the Legislature having jurisdiction over criminal justice and public safety matters as required under subsection 10; - B. Consult with the State Sentencing and Corrections Practices Coordinating Council established in Title 5, section 12004-I, subsection 74-E and other groups, make recommendations related to sentencing and sentencing-related practices by other state and local government entities to the State Sentencing and Corrections Practices Coordinating Council for its consideration and utilize
+The board shall review and may approve any future public or 24 - 25 private construction projects.
+The board shall establish a certificate of need process used - 26 for the review and approval of any future public or private capital correctional - construction projects.
+The board shall adopt rules governing the procedures relating to 27 - 28 the certificate of need process and financing alternatives.
+Rules adopted pursuant to this - 29 subsection are major substantive rules as defined in Title 5, chapter 375, subchapter 2-A. - 30 5.
+Administrative duties.
+The board shall: - 31 A. Identify opportunities for and approve cost-saving agreements and efficiencies, - 32 including, but not limited to, purchasing or contract agreements, shared staff and staff - 33 training, transportation and technology initiatives.
+Any opportunities identified by - 34 the board must be included and discussed in the board's reports to the joint standing - 35 committee of the Legislature having jurisdiction over criminal justice and public - 36 safety matters as required under subsection 10; - 37 B. Consult with the State Sentencing and Corrections Practices Coordinating Council - 38 established in Title 5, section 12004-I, subsection 74-E and other groups, make - 39 recommendations related to sentencing and sentencing-related practices by other state - 40 and local government entities to the State Sentencing and Corrections Practices - 41 Coordinating Council for its consideration and utilize research and reports, including - 42 those issued by the Corrections Alternatives Advisory Committee, which was